tsukuboshi/iac/README.md

-# Infrastructure as Code (IaC) for Amazon Web Services (AWS)
+# Infrastructure as Code (IaC)

 ## Overview

-This repository contains scripts to provision AWS Cloud infrastructure resources.
+This repository contains scripts to provision Cloud infrastructure resources and Containers.

 &emsp;